Charlie-Henry/ModalShift/_posts/2024-06-20-austin-airline-ranking.md

 - Cancelled: 0.8%
 - *The Points Guy* Ranking: #4

-American offers a pretty interesting array of destinations from its main hub airports to the mountains of Colorado and international beach destinations.
+American offers a pretty interesting array of destinations from its main hub airports, to the mountains of Colorado, and international beach destinations.
 In November, American [cut 21 flights from AUS](https://thepointsguy.com/news/american-airlines-cuts-austin-routes/).
-These cuts didn't really save the airlines relatively poor performance record at AUS.
+Though, these cuts didn't really save the airlines relatively poor performance record at AUS.

 American offered the second-most flights in the past year.
 This makes American, like Southwest, pretty hard to avoid flying on out of AUS.
 American ends the past year with a slightly high cancellation rate and average on-time performance.